MicrosoftDocs/power-automate-docs/articles/desktop-flows/governance.md

 |HKEY_LOCAL_MACHINE|SOFTWARE\Microsoft\Power Automate Desktop|DisableOptionalUpdates|DWORD|

 ***Value***
-- **1**: Users will not be able to manually update Power Automate for Desktop.
+- **1**: Users won't be able to manually update Power Automate for Desktop.

 ## Prevent users accessing Power Automate for desktop using their Microsoft accounts

-Using the following registry entry you can prevent users to login on Power Automate for desktop on their machines using a Microsoft account.
+Using the following registry entry you can prevent users to sign in on Power Automate for desktop on their machines using a Microsoft account.

 |Hive|Key|Name|Type|
 |---|---|---|---|
 |HKEY_LOCAL_MACHINE|SOFTWARE\Microsoft\Power Automate Desktop|RestrictMSAAccountsSignIns|DWORD|

 ***Value***
-- **1**: Users will not be able to sign-in using their Microsoft account
+- **1**: Users won't be able to sign-in using their Microsoft account

 ## Prevent users accessing Power Automate for desktop using their work or school accounts